datocms/plugins/yoast-seo/README.md

 ### An example implementation for Next.js apps

-This is a complete implementation of such endpoint for Next.js websites that are already configured to fetch draft content from DatoCMS when [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) is activated.
+Writing a Frontend Metadata endpoint on a Next.js website is extremely simple, if the website is already configured to fetch draft content from DatoCMS when [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) is activated.
+To learn how to accomplish that, please read [the DatoCMS documentation](https://www.datocms.com/docs/next-js/setting-up-next-js-preview-mode), or take a look at this [example website](https://github.com/datocms/nextjs-demo/tree/master).

-To learn how to setup Preview Mode, please read [the documentation](https://www.datocms.com/docs/next-js/setting-up-next-js-preview-mode), or take a look at this [example website](https://github.com/datocms/nextjs-demo/tree/master).
+In Next.js such endpoint must be implemented as an [API Route](https://nextjs.org/docs/api-routes/introduction).

-The endpoint is implemented as a Next.js [API Route](https://nextjs.org/docs/api-routes/introduction).
-It uses the `res.setPreviewData` method to obtain the proper cookies for Preview Mode, which are immediately used to fetch the webpage related to the DatoCMS record.
-Once the complete HTML of the page is fetched, it uses the `jsdom` package to pick the interesting parts of the page and build the response for the plugin:
+The following API Route uses the `res.setPreviewData` method to obtain the proper cookies for Preview Mode, which are immediately used to fetch the webpage related to the DatoCMS record.
+Once the complete HTML of the page is "scraped", it uses the `jsdom` package to pick the interesting parts of the page and build the proper response for the plugin:

 ```js
 // Put this code in the following path of your Next.js website: